miking-lang/miking/README.md

 ```

 `mi` will automatically be compiled with sundials support when the `sundialsml` package is installed.
-To run the sundials-specific test suite, set the `MI_TEST_SUNDIALS` variable before running `make test`:
+To run the sundials-specific test suite, use the command:

 ```
-MI_TEST_SUNDIALS=1 make test
+make test-sundials
 ```

 To install for the current user, run `make install` as usual.
+The sundials
+interface can only be used in compiled code.

 ### Python
 Another optional feature is Python intrinsics, which allow calling Python code